tobiipro/data-eng-task/README.md

 The data required for the task can be found in [a compressed tar file](sample_data_190819.tar.gz).

+This task is part of the hiring process for [this position](https://careers.tobii.com/jobs/239179-data-and-machine-learning-engineer-to-tobii-pro)

 ## Intended use of this task